Ayana Elizabeth Johnson: Honors and recognition

+In June 2022, Johnson was appointed a member of the US Secretary of State, Antony Blinken's Foreign Affairs Policy Board.

 Media coverage

 Johnson's work has been covered by The New York Times, Nature journal, Scientific American, and The Atlantic.
 Her conservation and policy work is frequently profiled in popular media, including The Observer, Atlas of the Future, Outside, and Elle, which named her as one of the "27 Women Leading the Charge to Protect Our Environment".

 Johnson's writing about the intersections of climate change, ocean conservation, and environmental justice has been published in numerous outlets, including The New York Times, The Washington Post, Time, and Scientific American.
 She was interviewed by the NPR podcast, Short Wave, in 2020 following her Washington Post op-ed.
 Since 2013, she has contributed to the National Geographic Society and HuffPost blogs.